GuilhermeSevero/node-cache-decorator/README.md

     ```

 ## Using
-You can encrypt your PDF by following:
+You can cache your method response by following:
 ```
 import cache from 'node-cache-decorator';